 Taj Mahal and Rajasthan Tiger Tour in India

-This classic 10-day Tiger Tour combines a visit to Ranthambhore in the state of Rajasthan – ‘the land of Kings’ to get a glimpse of the greatest of the big cats – The Tiger, with a visit to see the most romantic monument on earth – the Taj Mahal.
-Best time October to June.
+This classic 10-day India Tigers and the Taj Mahal Tour combines a visit to Ranthambhore in the state of Rajasthan – ‘the land of Kings’ to get a glimpse of the greatest of the big cats – The Tiger, with a visit to see the most romantic monument on earth – the Taj Mahal.
+Best time from Mid-October – End May.

-Alternative Tour Name: Taj and Tigers Tour
+Alternative Tour Name: Tigers and the Taj – Tiger Tour